avocado-framework-tests/avocado-misc-tests/io/net/htx_nic_devices.py.data/README.txt

 Make sure that there is a separate interface configured with Public IP and is left untouched.

-Please pass these parameters as space spearated values if there are more than one inputts
+Please pass these parameters as space separarted values if there are more than one inputts
 host_interfaces: "env2 env5" or "02:5d:c7:xx:xx:03 02:5d:c7:xx:xx:04"
 peer_interfaces: "eht1 eth2"
 net_ids: "150 151"